liqd/adhocracy-plus/docs/languages_and_translations.md

 `tx push -s`

+Commit and push message files to github

+#### Pull new translations from transifex
-When translations have been added on transifex repeat first 3 steps and commit result.
+Once translations have been added on transifex, create branch and force pull all translations from transifex (force is needed because the time stamps cause errors)

+`tx pull -af`

+Since translations files pulled from transifex have slightly different format, run

+`make po`

+to standardise.
+Test that new messages compile without any errors

+`make mo`

+Then commit and push translations to github

 ### Translations have been added locally (DE)
 Sometimes it is necessary to add DE translations directly in the .po files and